grpc/proposal/A93-xds-ext-proc.md

 plane RPC will be done on that ext_proc stream.
 The filter will pass the trace context from the data plane RPC to the ext_proc RPC, so that the ext_proc RPC appears as a child span on the data plane RPC's trace.

-If not in [observability mode](#observability-mode), then for each event that the filter sends to the ext_proc server, it will wait for a response from the ext_proc server before allowing that event to proceed on the data plane RPC.
-The response from the ext_proc server will tell the filter what modifications to make to the event before allowing it to proceed on the data plane RPC (e.g., it may modify headers or message bodies).

-Each event should be sent on the ext_proc stream as it occurs, even if the filter has not yet received a response from the ext_proc server for a previous event, which means that there may be multiple events in flight on the ext_proc stream at the same time.
-For example, if the filter previously sent a message about client headers and is waiting for a response for that event and then sees a client message, it should immediately send the message on the ext_proc stream about the client message event (assuming that it is configured to send the client message event).

 Note that the stream to the ext_proc server may be terminated at any time.
 If the stream terminates with OK status, that indicates to the filter that